 Fewer still are aware that the English version is a libretto translation (albeit an excellent one) from Boublil and Natel's French lyrics, nor that said original version opened in Paris five years prior to its West End run.

-Alternate Character Interpretation: Depending on how the actors play it, this can occur with many of the characters.
-For example, in the Champmathieu situation, a lot of the actors playing Javert play the situation as though Javert still suspects the Mayor despite the news of the 'real' Valjean, and is hoping to panic him into making a mistake.
+In the Champmathieu situation, a lot of the actors playing Javert play the situation as though Javert still suspects the Mayor despite the news of the 'real' Valjean, and is hoping to panic him into making a mistake.
 The 2012 film plays it as though Javert is genuinely ashamed at his accusal.

 Oodles of 'em, but most notably Éponine and Les Amis, who have become affectionately referred to simply as the "Barricade Boys", which can make it sound like they're a freaking boy band.